 It is unclear whether Hoo Exchange permits US investors or not.
 We have read their Terms and Conditions and have not found an explicit prohibition of US investors.
 We urge any US investors to form their own opinion on the permissibility of their trading at Hoo Exchange though.

 Every time you place an order, the exchange charges you a trading fee.
 The trading fee is normally a percentage of the value of the trade order.
 Many exchanges divide between takers and makers.
 Takers are the one who “take” an existing order from the order book.
 Makers are the ones who add orders to the order book, thereby making liquidity at the platform.

-Hoo Exchange charges what we call flat fees, meaning that both the takers and the makers pay the same fee: 0.20%.
-These taker fees are somewhat above the global industry averages for centralized exchanges.
+Hoo Exchange charges what we call flat fees, meaning that both the takers and the makers pay the same fee: 0.10%.
+These taker fees are somewhat below the global industry averages for centralized exchanges.
 Sure, industry averages have historically been around 0.20-0.25% but we now see new industry averages emerging around 0.10%-0.15%.